Content

 Infertility or trouble getting pregnant

-PCOS can lead to a higher risk of developing obesity-related health conditions like type 2 diabetes, high blood pressure (hypertension), and cardiovascular disease.
+PCOS can lead to a higher risk of developing weight-related health conditions like type 2 diabetes, high blood pressure (hypertension), and cardiovascular disease.

 It may be tricky, but weight loss with PCOS is absolutely possible with a comprehensive approach.